pubkey/rxdb/orga/before-next-major.md

 Currently `withRev` has default `true`.
 It should be `false` by default because the user does not expect the revision here.

-### Replace crypto-js

-The dependency `crypto-js` is not tree-shakeable or works with rollup out of the box.
-We should use a lighter module that does the aes-encryption.
-See `config/rollup.config.js`

 ### Rewrite prototype-merge

 Each collection creates it's own constructor for RxDocuments.